sergeyleschev/system-design/README.md

 ### Design large-scale systems

-Design scalable systems will help you become a better engineer.

 System design is a broad topic.
 There is a **vast amount of resources scattered throughout the web** on system design principles.